linkerd/gsoc/rfc/2020/conformance-validation/mayankshah1607/rfc.md

 --out String
     filepath to store the result.
 Ignored in case of Sonobuoy

+--skipInstall
+    skips the `linkerd install` process.
+This is useful for testers who already have linkerd installed prior to running the tests

--- workloadNamespace String
+--workloadNamespace String
     This could be a future possibility.
 The value of this flag identifies the namespace of the workloads against which the conformance tests must run.
 ```
-These test configuration specific flags are passed down to the test suite using the _flags_ go module.
+Internally, the script builds a `go test` command by simply appending these values to it.
+The test configuration specific flags (such as `--wait`,`--enableTests`,`--workloadNamespace`, etc) are passed down to the test suite using the _flags_ go module.
 These values may be stored in variables (instance of objects, for e.g `TestOptions`) so that tests may run accordingly.
+A universal `TestHelper` object may also be used to make the flag management process easier.

 **(Essential `linkerd install` flags to accept)**
 - `--identity-trust-anchors-file`